 Additional Notes or Details Regarding Educational Program Expenditures: Two founders of the school, Patrick Berg and Jennifer Schon, will recieve salaries from the start-up/zero year budget of \$70,000 and \$55,000 respectively.
-Benefits are also included but insurance is not (provdided by their spouses).
+Benefits are also included but insurance is not (provided by their spouses).

-Section 3: Technology

-Line Item / Account Budget Assumptions / Details / Sources
+ine Item / Account Budget Assumptions / Details / Sources

-Internet Access All technology use will come from school leader and curriculum directors personal source.
+nternet Access All technology use will come from school leader and curriculum directors personal source.

 Contract Services

-Technology Software & Licenses 12,000.00 Initial Student Information System licensing and training
+echnology Software & Licenses 12,000.00 Initial Student Information System licensing and training

-Computers for Staff Use
+computers for Staff Use

-Computers for Student Use
+computers for Student Use

 Other Technology Hardware (i.e. document

-cameras, projectors, etc.)
+ameras, projectors, etc.)

 TECHNOLOGY TOTAL 12,000.00